Pegahkeshavarz/pet-gallery/README.md

 #WebDev Take-Home Solution
--I added a simple nodejs server with express to solve the error i was getting about cross origin(CORS) -To run this project do "npm install"
+-Nodejs: simple server with express to solve the error regarding cross origin(CORS) -To run this project do "npm install" --> run this page locally on localhost:5000
--You can run this page locally on localhost:5000
+-jQuery: to load the footer and header html
--I used jQuery to loading the footer and header html -I used bootstrap for grid system
+-Bootstrap: to grid system
--I used vanilla JS/HTML/CSS
+-vanilla JS/HTML/CSS

 Instructions